 Lately, the IRS-aided wireless systems have exploited DL to handle very challenging problems.
 For instance, signal detection in IRS requires development of end-to-end learning systems under the effect of channel and beamformers~\cite{irs_DL_detection}.
 The channel needs to be estimated for multiple communication links, i.e., BS-user and BS-IRS-user~\cite{elbir_LIS}.
-Finally, beamformers are designed for phase shifters at both BS and passive elements of the IRS~\cite{lis_channelEst_reflectedBFDesign}.
-There have been recent surveys on applying DL~\cite{dl_WCM} and IRS~\cite{irs_survey1} individually to wireless communications.
-In this article, we provide an overview of systems which jointly employ both approaches.
+Finally, beamformers are designed (by solving complex optimization problems) for phase shifters at both BS and passive elements of the IRS~\cite{lis_channelEst_reflectedBFDesign}.
+The DL-based techniques are able to handle the multidimensional, huge datasets in all these problems and may also be employed for channel modeling~\cite{irs_survey_2024_OJAP}, where the conventional model-based approaches are not very useful.
+There have been recent surveys on applying DL~\cite{dl_6G_survey} and IRS~\cite{irs_survey_2024_OJAP} individually to wireless communications.
+In this article, we provide an overview of systems that jointly employ both approaches.
 In particular, we describe DL techniques (Table~\ref{tableSummary}) for three main IRS problems: signal detection, channel estimation, and beamforming.
 Each of these requires different DL architectures, which have so far included supervised learning (SL), unsupervised learning (UL), reinforcement learning (RL) and federated learning (FL).
-We provide a detailed synopsis of the advantages and shortcomings of each algorithm for these three applications in the subsequent sections.
-We also discuss the design challenges of DL-based IRS systems for the next generation wireless communications and highlight the related future research directions.
+The UL and RL do not require labeling; SL needs a labeled dataset; and {FL has a distributed structure for model training, which can be performed via either SL, UL or RL.} We provide a detailed synopsis of the advantages and shortcomings of each algorithm for these three applications in the subsequent sections.
+We also discuss the design challenges in terms of DL perspective and the emerging IRS-assisted systems for THz communications, cell-free networks and integrated sensing and communications (ISAC), and highlight the related future research directions.